timothyb0912/blog/_posts/2021-04-30-Journal-systematically.md

 then in addition to the immediate benefits described above, you should also experience longer-term benefits.
-You should experience decreased anxiety as you experience a life where all thoughts are captured rather than lost, and your anxiety no longer needs to keep track of important facts, assessments, and deadlines.
+You should experience decreased anxiety as you experience a life where you capture rather than lose most thoughts, and your anxiety no longer needs to keep track of important facts, assessments, and deadlines.
 You should also experience the joys and pleasant surprises